RescueSocial/Amber-Heard_Disinformation_Operations_Bots/NLU Labeling, Monitoring Cross-Platforms/README.md

 Version NLU Trained on Data from: Twitter, Facebook, Change.org primarily with some YouTube and Reddit
 1. First example (old nlpengine) is 2 classifications only of love or hate - quickly seen as not accurate and to move to an offense, defense, support strategy
 3. Second example, more accurate for nlp engine is multiclassifier - support, offense, defense, defense_against (focused on victim - target of operations)
+Monitoring is easier than responding with NLG, hence, 'like-bots' are easier to create, and there are many of them.
 - This is under Natural Language Understanding, deeper than NLP and using artificial intelligence training on a GPU